 b.
 Adobe Typekit Web Fonts

-Our online offering uses so-called web fonts from Adobe Typekit for the uniform display of certain fonts.
-The provider is Adobe Systems Incorporated, 345 Park Avenue, San Jose, CA 95110-2704, USA (Adobe).
+Our online offer uses so-called web fonts from Adobe Typekit for the uniform display of certain fonts.
+The provider is Adobe Ireland ("Adobe") (parent company: Adobe Systems Incorporated, 345 Park Avenue, San Jose, CA 95110-2704, USA) (Adobe).

 When you call up our pages, your browser loads the required fonts directly from Adobe in order to be able to display them correctly on your terminal device.
 In doing so, your browser establishes a connection to Adobe's servers in the USA.
-This allows Adobe to know that your IP address has been used to access our website.
-According to Adobe, no cookies are stored when providing the fonts.
+This enables Adobe to know that your IP address has been used to access our website.
+According to Adobe, no cookies are stored when the fonts are provided.

 The use of Adobe Typekit Web Fonts is necessary to ensure a consistent typeface on our website.
-This constitutes a legitimate interest as defined in Article 6 paragraph 1 lit. f) GDPR.
+This constitutes a legitimate interest within the meaning of Art.
+6 (1) lit. f DSGVO.